vpelss/imok/README.md

 ## Notes

-- target='_top' is required due to dom paging with the jquerymobile.
-If we don't do this, we get js ID conflicts and pages do not update correctly with js dom updates
+- target='_top' is required on anchors due to jquerymobile's ajax paging.
+If we don't do this, we get js ID conflicts and pages do not update correctly or at all with my js dom updates.